 The Length field indicates the length of the ID field in octets and is encoded as an unsigned integer.

-The ID field is a string identifying the L2R mesh.
+The ID field is a string identifying the L2R mesh and is encoded in UTF-8.

 Modify the third paragraph of 6.1.1.1 as follows:

 When the Small Scale PAN field is set to 1, the PAN is an SSPAN.
-The Service List field is omitted in the L2R-D IE and the TC IEs, and the Number of Services field is set to 000.
+The Service List and the MeshID fields are omitted and the Number of Services field is set to 000.
 Otherwise, the Service List field is present.

 Insert a new “SSPAN” flag in Figure 36 with the following description: